Tell, Show, Do, Review: An Essential Learning Blueprint

 • Scenario

-And while it’s critical that learners have an opportunity to test their new skills, it’s equally important that there’s a review of their abilities, so they can make necessary adjustments and continue to improve.
+While it’s critical that learners have an opportunity to test their new skills, it’s equally important to include a review stage after they practice what they’ve learned so they can make necessary adjustments and continue to improve.

 Review

-The fourth step is to provide feedback to learners about their performance so they can continue to hone their skills—moving from occasionally getting it right to always getting it right.
-As a learning professional, this is where you would help your learners assess their progress and explore ways in which they can continue to improve.
+The fourth step in the Tell, Show, Do, Review framework is to provide feedback to learners about their performance so they can continue to hone their skills—moving from occasionally getting it right to always getting it right.
+As a learning professional, this is where you can help your learners assess their progress and explore ways in which they can continue to improve.

 Examples of Review learning experiences: